thomasbrueggemann/node-servertiming/README.md

 res.setHeader("Server-Timing", timing.generateHeader());
 return res.send({whatever: "you want"});

+// this will output:
-// This will output: database-query=0.122; "Database Query"
+// database-query=0.122; "Database Query",image-processing=12.365; "Image Processing"
 ```

 See the <a href="https://github.com/thomasbrueggemann/node-servertiming/tree/master/example">/example</a> folder for a detailed express.js example!